ti-oluwa/traffik/docs/benchmarks.md

 | 10 mixed rules (realistic registry) | 417 | +1.3% | 0.32ms | 1.47ms |
 | Compiled `re.Pattern` rule | 407 | −1.0% | 0.37ms | 1.62ms |

-Takeaway: Even a registry of 10 mixed rules adds under 1% overhead (within noise).
+Takeaway: Even a registry of 10 mixed rules does not add overhead due to early short-circuiting.
 Rules are evaluated with short-circuit logic — `BypassThrottleRule` entries are checked first, so frequently-hit exempted paths (like `/health`) are fast-pathed out before any `ThrottleRule` patterns are evaluated.

 Run it yourself: